 Johannes is assistant professor 'radar remote sensing' at the Laboratory of Geo-information Science and Remote Sensing, Wageningen University.
 He obtained his PhD (2015) from Wageningen University and his MSc (2011) from University of Jena.
 His PhD research focussed on combining radar and optical satellite data for tropical forest monitoring.

 His research interest is on utilzing radar remote sensing to unravel human activities in and dynamics of forest ecosystems, with a strong focus on multi-sensor methods and near real-time change monitoring.
-He teaches radar remote sensing in the Master Geo-Information Science.
+He leads the radar remote sensing group, and teaches radar remote sensing in the Master Geo-Information Science.
 A list of publications can be found via Google Scholar or ResearchGate.

 - Radar remote sensing

 - Multi-sensor methods combining radar and optical time series data

 - Mooc4Land: Developing a massive open online course on EO Land Applicatoins (ESA project, 2019 - 2022)

 - RADD: Radar Alerts for Detecting Deforestation.
 Operational Sentinel-1 based radar deforestation alerts for Indonesia and Malaysia, including a land-scape initiative with the ten major oil palm producers (WRI-Global Forest Watch project, 2019 - 2021)